Coming up next, our final news roundup and information overload hour.

 Have I summed it up somewhat accurately?

-I couldn't believe that Governor Hokel in New York, after what she's done in the last couple cycles to Republicans in her state, had the nerve to uh write an op-ed in the Easton Chronicle attacking Texas Republicans.
+I couldn't believe that Governor Hochle in New York, after what she's done in the last couple cycles to Republicans in her state, had the nerve to write an op-ed in the Houston Chronicle attacking Texas Republicans.

-Where was the media outcry in 2021 when New York State voters in three proposals statewide passed a proposal not to count illegals and redistricting, passed a proposal for no excuse absentees to get rid of that to make sure that doesn't become law, and also to eliminate same-day registration.
+Where was the media outcry in 2021 when New York state voters in three proposals statewide passed a proposal not to count illegals in redistricting, passed a proposal for no excuse absentees to get rid of that to make sure that doesn't become law, and also to eliminate same-day registration?

 They just overruled it and just did it anyway.

-And the other part about Hokel is she had a redistricting plan in New York where it was so bizarre would have cut the Republican delegation down to four in and total total representation.
+And the other part about Hochul is she had a redistricting plan in New York where it was so bizarre it would have cut the Republican delegation down to four and total representation.

-They were ca they were having seats go from the North Shore of Long Island all the way uh through the Long Island Sound up through Democrat areas of the Bronx and Westchester to eliminate uh the New York three seat as a Republican chance where Jerry George Sanos got elected.
+They were having seats go from the north shore of Long Island all the way through the Long Island Sound up through Democrat areas of the Bronx and Westchester to eliminate the New York 3 seat as a Republican chance where Georgianos got elected.

-They also uh made it tougher for uh uh for Anthony Diaz Davido in New York 4 to get re-elected, and they secured Democrat seats upstate, and basically they're whittling away at the d at the Republicans by changing the rules.
+They also made it tougher for Anthony DiEsposito in New York IV to get re-elected, and they secured Democrat seats upstate, and basically they're whittling away at the Republicans by changing the rules.

-And and they won law cases on this, and now she says the Republicans in Texas can't do it because she does it in New York.
+And now she says the Republicans in Texas can't do it because she does it in New York.

-And when you look at the seats, uh, this is all about the midterms.
+And when you look at the seats, this is all about the midterms.

 We did talk about it here, but nobody else really paid attention to it.

-Which, by the way, Sean, is clearly a vi I'm not a lawyer.
+Which, by the way, Sean, is clearly, I'm not a lawyer.

 By the way, I need to say thank you for showing up on time.